-Ashland Labradors is located just outside of Nashville, Tennessee on 30 Acres with 2 ponds, creeks, waterfalls, pasture and wooded trails for the dogs to enjoy.
+Ashland Labradors is located just outside of Nashville, Tennessee on several acres with 2 ponds, creeks, waterfalls, pasture and wooded trails for the dogs to enjoy.

 Raised around dogs and horses all my life, our first litter of Labradors to born under the "Ashland" prefix was in 1984.
 Over the years I have been active in many different areas of the dog world from hunting test, obedience and agility trials to conformation shows.
 I have held dog training classes for the public, worked as a field/hunt test trainer, as a Vet technician and ran a Labrador rescue organization for a number of years here in Middle Tennessee.

-Aside from my Labradors which is a full time job in itself, I also enjoy a number of other activities such as operating M/T Performance along with my fiance, Mark Brown.
+Aside from my Labradors which is a full time job in itself, I also enjoy a number of other activities such as operating M/T Performance along with my husband, Mark Brown.

 When I am not showing or working dogs, you will find me off the beaten path "dirt or payment" riding motorcycles or dirt bikes, traveling to races or other motorcycle related events.